ryanfudge/legal-pad/README.md

 note-taking framework, I realized that I had several different notetaking mediums (Notion, Google Keep, Apple Notes, etc.), causing my notes to be spread across a range of platforms.
 Because of this, I rarely ever went back to look at these notes; this is why I need a consolidated platform.
-Becuase I've been utilizing the command line so often lately, I decided to make a CLI app.
+Becuase I've been utilizing the command line so often lately, I decided to make a CLI app written in Rust for performance.

 ## Features